Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2019-08-10-FocusOnHighQualityStudy.md

 ---
 layout: post
-title: "How to Focus On High Quality Studies"
+title: "How to Only Focus On High Quality Studies"
 author: Shicheng Guo
 date: 2019-08-10
 categories: flexdashboard